WhitehillGroup/whitehill-diagnostic/README.md

 This tool has been developed by @prpldev to allow Whitehill Support staff to identify common issues when utilising Whitehill products.

+This tool builds using Rojo

+You need to have Rojo 7 installed - this can be done through [Aftman](https://github.com/LPGhatguy/aftman)

+To install Rojo:
+`aftman install`

+To build this tool:
+`rojo build -o module.rbxm`

 > [!IMPORTANT]
 > Features:
 > - Checks for collission & weld issues with DWProx doors.